askldjd/zookeeper-node-shared-lock/README.md

 ### unlock(acquiredResource, [cb])

-`unlock` releases a resource asynchronously.
+`unlock` releases the acquired resource asynchronously.
 The `acquiredResource` is the acquired resource returned from `lock`.

 ## Events